Dia Mirza

-Dia Mirza Rekhi (born Dia Handrich; 9 December 1981) is an Indian model, actress, producer, and social worker who predominantly works in Hindi films.
-Mirza won the title of Miss Asia Pacific International in 2000 after being crowned Femina Miss India Asia Pacific 2000.
-She made her acting debut with Rehnaa Hai Terre Dil Mein (2001).
+Dia Mirza Rekhi (born Dia Handrich; 9 December 1981) is an Indian actress who primarily works in Hindi films.
+She won the title of Miss Asia Pacific International in 2000 after being crowned Femina Miss India Asia Pacific 2000.
+Mirza made her acting debut with the Hindi film Rehnaa Hai Terre Dil Mein (2001), which earned her the Filmfare Award for Best Female Debut nomination.

-She subsequently featured in films including Dus (2005), Lage Raho Munna Bhai (2006) Honeymoon Travels Pvt.
-Ltd. (2007) and Sanju (2018).
+Mirza went onto featured in films including Dus (2005), Lage Raho Munna Bhai (2006), Honeymoon Travels Pvt.
+Ltd. (2007), Shootout at Lokhandwala (2007), Kurbaan (2009), Sanju (2018) and Thappad (2020), with Sanju being her highest grossing release.
 She co-owned a production house, Born Free Entertainment, with her ex-husband Sahil Sangha.
-Their first film, Love Breakups Zindagi, was released on 7 October 2011.
-After their divorce she launched her own production house, "One India Stories" in December 2019.
-She also appeared in the web series Kaafir in 2019.
+After their divorce, she launched her own production house, One India Stories, in 2019.
+She has since starred in the streaming series Kaafir (2019) and IC 814: The Kandahar Hijack (2024).

-Early life
+Early life and work

-Mirza was born in Hyderabad, India.
-Her father, Frank Handrich, is a German graphics and industrial fair designer, architect, artist and interior designer based in Munich, while her mother, Deepa, is a Bengali interior designer and landscaper who also volunteers to help alcoholics and drug addicts.
-When she was four-and-a-half years old, her parents got divorced.
+Mirza was born on 9 December 1981, in Hyderabad.
+Her father, Frank Handrich, is a German graphics and industrial fair designer, architect, artist and interior designer based in Munich.
+Her mother, Deepa, is a Bengali interior designer and landscaper who also volunteers to help alcoholics and drug addicts.
+When she was four-and-a-half years old, her parents divorced.
 After her mother married Ahmed Mirza, a Muslim man from Hyderabad, she adopted her step-father's surname.
-He died in 2004.
+He died in 2003.

-After initially attending Vidyaranya High School, a co-ed school, Mirza was enrolled into Nasr School, a girls day school in Khairtabad.
+After initially attending Vidyaranya High School, a co-ed school, Mirza was enrolled into Nasr School, a girl's day school in Khairtabad.
 She then attended Stanley Junior College before graduating with a Bachelor of Arts from Ambedkar Open University, Hyderabad.